 For my new truck camper, I bought Fan-tastic Vent's sleek, option-loaded Model 6000.
 The company no longer produces this exact unit but the Model 7350 is pretty close.
 This unit features both the rain sensor and temperature adjustment.
 I opted for the rain sensor as I'm not a fan of ugly vent covers which require you to drill holes in the side of the vent.
 This time I chose the smoky colored vent lid as the white OEM vent lid let in a tremendous amount of light in the bedroom.
 Not good for afternoon naps.

 I purchased the fan on sale at Camping World for $180, a pretty good price.
 I briefly considered having the dealership install a fan before picking the camper up last week, but the $50 per hour shop rate (pretty low rate actually) and $325 price tag for the fan persuaded me, otherwise.

-According to Northwood Manufacturing the vent opening should have been pre-wired with 12-volt power, but it wasn't.
+According to Northwood Manufacturing the vent opening should have been pre-wired with 12-volt power, but, unfortunately, it wasn't.
 Figures.
 Fortunately, a ceiling light with the 12-volt power I needed was located about 10 inches from the vent.
 I used a piece of wire from an old clothes hanger with the end bent into a u-shape to create a gap large enough in the foam insulation to fish the wires through.

 Since I installed a couple Fan-tastic Vents previously, this installation was pretty easy.
 The hardest, most time consuming part was removing the old vent and cleaning up the surface.
 When you install the vent make sure the hinge is facing forward (you'd be surprised how many times I've seen these installed backwards) and make sure you don't over tighten the screws as the vent base is plastic not aluminum.
 I used the foam gasket that came with the vent with a bead of Dicor on the bottom to create an extra good seal.
 Then I covered the screws and vent edges with a generous amount of Dicor to complete the exterior installation.